The goal of Graduate Programs is to educate men and women to advance the quality of human life through scholarship, teaching and service.

 In addition to the above requirements, International applicants must submit:

-- Summer sessions – April 15
+- Summer deadline (all documentation submitted) - April 1

 Xavier University is a private institution and charges tuition accordingly.
 In-service personnel in educational institutions receive a 25% tuition waiver during the academic year that is subject to change without notice.
 Graduate Programs does not administer any financial assistance -- all inquiries about financial aid should be directed to the Office of Financial Aid.